fernandoem88/react-requests-manager/README.md

 now we have defined our requests callbacks, we can now bind them to the manager using **createManager** imported from _react-requests-manager_.

-let's then implement it in the **requests-manager/index.ts** file like follows
+let's then implement it in the **requests-manager/index.ts** file as follows

 ```ts
 import { createRequests, createManager } from 'react-requests-manager'